ozzychel/iMovieRate/README.md

 <br>

 ## Planned Features in development
-* browsing actors and displaying relevant information
 * browsing tv shows and tv series
 * login screen with biometrics support
-* display movie of the day in Home tab
+* display movie of the day on Home tab

 ## License